NeighborGoods-LibSoc/neighbor-goods/DEV_README.md

 ### Cold Start

-Follow these steps to get the development environment running:
+Follow these steps to get the development environment running.
+Either follow the more automated path, or for more advanced users, follow the more manual path.

+First time starting the server will take a few minutes as it installs all the dependencies.
+Subsequent starts of the server will be significantly faster.

 Clone the repo
    ```bash